CLIUtils/CLI11/README.md

 -   `.count(option_name)`: Returns the number of times a particular option was called
 -   `.count_all()`: 🚧 Returns the total number of arguments a particular subcommand processed, on the master App it returns the total number of processed commands
 -   `.name(name)`: Add or change the name.
 -   `.callback(void() function)`: Set the callback that runs at the end of parsing.
 The options have already run at this point.
+See [Subcommand callbacks](#callbacks) for some additional details.
+-   `.immediate_callback()`: 🚧 Specify that the callback for a subcommand should run immediately on completion of a subcommand vs at the completion of all parsing if this option is not used.
+-    `.pre_parse_callback(void(size_t) function)`: 🚧 Set a callback that executes after the first argument of an application is processed.
+See [Subcommand callbacks](#callbacks) for some additional details.
 -   `.allow_extras()`: Do not throw an error if extra arguments are left over.
 -   `.positionals_at_end()`: 🚧 Specify that positional arguments occur as the last arguments and throw an error if an unexpected positional is encountered.
 -   `.prefix_command()`: Like `allow_extras`, but stop immediately on the first unrecognized item.
 It is ideal for allowing your app or subcommand to be a "prefix" to calling another app.